Snowflake-Labs/terraform-provider-snowflake/MIGRATION_GUIDE.md

 - `run_as_role`

 ### snowflake_warehouse resource changes

+Because of the multiple changes in the resource, the easiest migration way is to follow our [migration guide](https://github.com/Snowflake-Labs/terraform-provider-snowflake/blob/main/docs/technical-documentation/resource_migration.md) to perform zero downtime migration.
+Alternatively, it is possible to follow some pointers below.
+Either way, familiarize yourself with the resource changes before version bumping.

 #### *(potential behavior change)* Default values removed
 As part of the [redesign](https://github.com/Snowflake-Labs/terraform-provider-snowflake/blob/main/ROADMAP.md#preparing-essential-ga-objects-for-the-provider-v1) we are removing the default values for attributes having their defaults on Snowflake side to reduce coupling with the provider.
 Because of that the following defaults were removed:
 - `comment` (previously `""`)